Automatic semigroups vs automaton semigroups: Examples and counterexamples

 \end{example}

 Examples~\ref{ex-akram} and~\ref{ex-bsThreeTwo} describe important members from both these families.

-\begin{example} The following Artin-Krammer monoid is emblematic: As displayed on Figure~\ref{fig-akram}, its minimal Garside family forms like a flint which encodes its whole combinatorics and, according to Theorem~\ref{thm-main}, makes it an automaticon monoid. \end{example}
+\begin{example} The following Artin--Krammer monoid is emblematic: As displayed on Figure~\ref{fig-akram}, its minimal so-called Garside family forms like a flint which encodes its whole combinatorics and, according to Theorem~\ref{thm-main}, makes it an automaticon monoid. \end{example}

-\begin{example} Consider the Baumslag-Solitar monoid~$\BS^1_{\!+}\!(3,2)=\langle~\tta,\ttb:\tta\ttb^3=\ttb^2\tta~\rangle^1_{\!+}$.
+\begin{example} Consider the Baumslag--Solitar monoid~$\BS^{\ttunit}_{ +}\!(3,2)=\presm{~\tta,\ttb:\tta\ttb^3=\ttb^2\tta~}$.
 Displayed on Figure~\ref{fig-bsThreeTwo}, its minimal Garside family contains eight elements (orange vertices) and makes it an automaticon monoid.
 This is an example of a group-embeddable automaton monoid whose enveloping group is not an automaton group.
-Indeed, the Baumslag-Solitar group $\BS(3,2)$ is precisely known as an example of non-residually finite group, hence cannot be an automaton group.
+Indeed, the Baumslag--Solitar group $\BS(3,2)$ is precisely known as an example of non-residually finite group, hence cannot be an automaton group.
 The question remains open for those automaton semigroups whose enveloping group is a group of fractions. \end{example}